Eboreg/de-googling/README.md

 ## Choosing a distribution

 My first choice was [LineageOS](https://lineageos.org/).
 However, I soon learned I would need [MicroG](https://microg.org/) in order to receive push notifications and such stuff ...
 I think.
 My understanding of this is a bit patchy.
-Anyway, vanilla LineageOS does not include MicroG, the [LineageOS for MicroG](https://lineage.microg.org/) project don't have any builds for my phone (also, their site was down at the time), and I didn't want to make the installation more of a hassle than necessary (I don't really have a backup phone should I brick my current one).
+Anyway, vanilla LineageOS does not include MicroG, the [LineageOS for MicroG](https://lineage.microg.org/) project doesn't have any builds for my phone (also, their site was down at the time), and I didn't want to make the installation more of a hassle than necessary (I don't really have a backup phone should I brick my current one).
 Solution: I went for the impossibly named LineageOS fork [/e/](https://e.foundation/).

 ## Installing the OS